Alice Walker: Civil rights

 Walker met Martin Luther King Jr. when she was a student at Spelman College in the early 1960s.
 She credits King for her decision to return to the American South as an activist in the Civil Rights Movement.
 She took part in the 1963 March on Washington with hundreds of thousands of people.
-Later, she volunteered to register black voters in Georgia and Mississippi.
+Later, she volunteered to register Black voters in Georgia and Mississippi.

 On March 8, 2003, International Women's Day, on the eve of the Iraq War, Walker was arrested with 26 others, including fellow authors Maxine Hong Kingston and Terry Tempest Williams, at a protest outside the White House, for crossing a police line during an anti-war rally.
 Walker wrote about the experience in her essay "We Are the Ones We Have Been Waiting For".

 Womanism

 Walker's specific brand of feminism included advocacy on behalf of women of color.
-In 1983, Walker coined the term womanist in her collection In Search of Our Mothers' Gardens, to mean "a black feminist or feminist of color".
+In 1983, Walker coined the term womanist in her collection In Search of Our Mothers' Gardens, to mean "a Black feminist or feminist of color".
 The term was made to unite women of color and the feminist movement at "the intersection of race, class, and gender oppression".
 Walker states that "'Womanism' gives us a word of our own". because it is a discourse of Black women and the issues they confront in society.
 Womanism as a movement came into fruition in 1985 at the American Academy of Religion and the Society of Biblical Literature to address Black women's concerns from their own intellectual, physical, and spiritual perspectives."
+Today, her womanist ideology still persists within several movements including the Black Lives Matter Movement that was formed by Black women in response to overwhelming police brutality against Black males.
+The philosophy of womanism also served as the fundamental basis for the #MeToo Movement in which women publicly expressed their experiences of sexual abuse and harassment.

+Feminist advocacy

+Walker's idea of feminist advocacy emerged in her work, In Search of Our Mothers' Gardens, specifically in the essay, If the Present Looked Like the Past, what would the future Look Like?.
+In her piece, she reflects on the modern injustices and historical oppression of the feminist movement.
+She also touches upon the need for compassion, empathy and awareness on behalf of Black women to overcome the past atrocities such as slavery and colonialism.
+In the end, the essay provides both a critique on the Black feminist movement and a call to action for readers to liberate themselves from discrimination.